Zero-Tang/NoirVisor/doc/iommu.md

 There are certain additional considerations in order to implement IOMMU in NoirVisor.

 ### Activating IOMMU
 To activate IOMMU, a hypervisor should setup the one set of page table and a device table.
-All root pointers of page table in the device table should point to the same set of page table so that IOMMU can emulate it. \
+All root pointers of page table in the device table should point to the same set of page table so that IOMMU can protect the memory against all DMA-capable devices. \
 After setting up the IOMMU, the hypervisor should use MMIO to write the root pointer of device table into IOMMU, then use MMIO to activate IOMMU's DMA Remapping.

 ### Choose Paging Mode